×

 Benefits of Observability in Security

-Challenges of Observability in Security
+Challenges of security observability in the cloud

 1. Managing the volume and complexity of data: With so many different sources of data to monitor, organizations must be able to manage and analyze large volumes of data, while ensuring that they are focusing on the most relevant data sources and metrics.